MichielBbal/snoring_sound_sensor/README.md

 `$ cd <to directory>` <br>
 `$ edge-impulse-linux-runner --clean --download modelfile.eim`

-I've provided a script to store the data in a Influx database.
+I've provided a script sound_classifier.py to store the data in a Influx database.

-After starting the script, there will be some errormessages about ALSA, which you can ignore (November 2021).
-(The Advanced Linux Sound Architecture (ALSA) provides audio and MIDI functionality to the Linux operating system).
+When starting the script, there will be some errormessages about ALSA, which you can ignore (November 2021).
+(The Advanced Linux Sound Architecture (ALSA) provides audio and MIDI functionality to the Linux operating system.).

 ### 8. Connect Grafana to your Raspberry
 I've installed Grafana [link](https://grafana.com/) on my laptop.
 With it you can easily create a connection to the InfluxDB on your pi.

 Use Grafana on your laptop to connect to the Raspberry and get the data and show the results.
+* Go to Grafana and select 'data sources' under 'configuration'
+* Select 'add data source' and search for InfluxDB
+* Change the name, add an url (for http://<my_raspberry_ip>:8086
+* Under Database use <SNORING> (or the name of your database)
+* Create panels wile selecting the datafields.

 That's it!
 Enjoy building it.